ufs-community/uwtools/docs/sections/user_guide/cli/tools/template.rst

 Examples
 ^^^^^^^^

-The examples in this section use a template file named ``template`` with contents:
+The examples in this section use a template file ``template`` with contents:

 .. literalinclude:: template/template
    :language: jinja